 Memphis, TN Fellow

 Originally from Atlanta, GA, Hannah McCarty is a recent graduate from Rhodes College with a BA in Anthropology & Sociology.
-As a student, she played collegiate volleyball and was in involved in student government.
+As a student, she played collegiate volleyball and was involved in student government.
 In 2017, Hannah worked at a non-profit in Memphis dedicated to serving the needs of individuals impacted by HIV, an experience that sparked her interest in social work and poverty alleviation.
 In 2018, she studied abroad in South Africa, learning about the anti-apartheid movement and engaging in contemporary human rights issues through an internship at an NGO for refugee women.
 Hannah also completed an 18-month independent research project on domestic violence through the lens of race, class, gender, and sexuality in Memphis.
 She looks forward to applying her research skills as a Work First Fellow in Memphis, a city that has become her home over the past four years.
 She ultimately hopes to earn a Master’s in Social Work and Public Policy.

 San Francisco, CA Fellow